-The Switch provides access to some of the most popular multiplayer games in the world, such as exclusives like Super Smash Bros. or Mario Kart 8 Deluxe, or cross-platform giants like Fortnite or Rocket League.
-And while these are excellent games, but don't forget about smaller titles such as Lovers in a Dangerous Spacetime and Overcooked!
-These titles offer just as much fun in fresh and innovative ways, and for a smaller price tag too.
+The Switch gives you access to a wide range of popular multiplayer games including exclusives like Super Mario Bros.
+Wonder or Mario Kart 8 Deluxe as well as cross-platform hits like Rocket League or Fortnite.
+While these are all excellent games, don’t forget to give some smaller titles like Lovers in a Dangerous Spacetime and Overcooked a try too, as they offer just as much fun in fresh and innovative ways with a much smaller price tag too.

 The best Nintendo Switch multiplayer games that you can buy today